WestGrid/visualizeThis/menu/humanities.md

 The competition dataset contains 5475 files across three directories:

-1. `Biography` contains most biographical information from the Orlando dataset falling into one of the categories in the table below, as well as biographical materials that don't align easily with the specified categories.
+1. `Biography` stores most biographical information from the Orlando dataset in the categories listed in the table below, as well as biographical materials that don't align easily with the specified categories.
 1. `CulturalForms` is a subset of `Biography` focused on social identities.
 1. `Bibliography` stores standard bibliographic metadata using the Bibframe ontology, including data about works published by the authors whose lives are described in the dataset, plus all works